andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 goals to 4.
 So next year the lads will be slugging it out in the First Division with hopes to be promoted back up with the big dogs.

-Kristiansund's goalkeeper is named Sean McDermott
-Leif Eriksen
+A last little denoument for this story, as I was doing some light research about the club I was delighted to see that a club legend on the pitch as well as a former manager is cognominated Leif Eriksen.

-Happy Leif Erikson Day!
+Happy Leif Eriksen Day!
 Hinga Dinga Dargen!

 Oslo as a great place to live
 * Public transit